Global & Korea Equity Market Intelligence — 2026-05-12

-KOSPI hit 7,999 in intraday trading on May 12, nearly reaching the 8,000 mark before pulling back slightly due to foreign selling, while KOSDAQ continued its rally alongside AI semiconductors.
-Globally, the main driver is rising oil prices due to the deadlock in US-Iran nuclear talks, though the S&P 500 and Nasdaq held gains thanks to AI momentum.
-Tomorrow’s Asian session will hinge on the US April CPI, with the KRW/USD exchange rate and foreign capital flows serving as the key factors for whether KOSPI can break through 8,000.
+KOSPI touched 7,999 intraday on May 12 before pulling back slightly under foreign selling pressure, while KOSDAQ maintained strength alongside the AI semiconductor rally.
+The biggest global driver remains rising oil prices from the stalled U.S.-Iran nuclear negotiations, with S&P 500 and Nasdaq staying modestly higher on AI chip momentum.
+Tomorrow's Asia session will pivot on April U.S. CPI data, with the KRW/USD exchange rate and foreign investor flows emerging as key variables for whether KOSPI breaks through 8,000.

 Global & Korea Equity Market Intelligence — 2026-05-12